Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/datastacks.md

 ## Generating data workloads

 Datastacks can be used to generate all the resources required for a new data engineering workload - for example a data ingest pipeline.
-This will create all resources required for the workload, based upon templates within the [de_templates](../de_templates) directory.
+This will create all resources required for the workload, based upon templates within the [de_templates](https://github.com/amido/stacks-azure-data/tree/main/de_templates) directory.

+The [deployment architecture](../architecture/architecture_data_azure.md#data-engineering-workloads) section shows the workflow for using Datastacks to generate a new workload.
+See [ETL Pipeline Deployment](../getting_started/etl_pipelines_deployment_azure.md) for a step-by-step guide on deploying a new workload using Datastacks.

+### Commands

-- **`generate`**: This command contains subcommands which generate components for the data platform given a config file.
+* **`generate`**: This command contains subcommands which generate components for the data platform given a config file.

-  - **`ingest`**: This subcommand utilises the template for ingest data pipelines, and uses a given config file to generate the required code for a new ingest pipeline ready for use.
+    * **`ingest`**: This subcommand utilises the template for ingest data pipelines, and uses a given config file to generate the required code for a new ingest pipeline ready for use.
 A flag can be included to specify whether or not to include data quality components in the pipeline.

 ### Examples